stefan52a/circle/README.md

-PProblem: Technology can be limited:
+There is a problem with technology being limited:

 Technology based solely upon DP3T (PEPP-PT) , although we can implement it pretty fast, conceptually has its limits, i.e. the social support is missing, maybe good for phase 1;